Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰

 B. Bottom of DOS memory

-The special files called SHARKSET and SHARKN.SET for the single-user and network versions of Sharkfiase respectively provide control over levels 2 and 3 (see these commands in the Reference Guide), while the FIELDS= command affects the allocation of memory within level 4.
+The special files called SHARK.SET and SHARKN.SET for the single-user and network versions of Sharkfiase respectively provide control over levels 2 and 3 (see these commands in the Reference Guide), while the FIELDS= command affects the allocation of memory within level 4.
 (NOEFFECTS is used to suppress screen and sound effects, and has no effect on the environment).

 What is the Environment?